-Hence the contemporary political importance of calls for climate justice in the face of accelerating hazards and disruptions.
-Assuming bordered spaces as the ontological given, and mobility as a violation of this, is a profoundly dangerous mode of geopolitics in the Anthropocene ecological conditions of non-stationarity.
+to spaces that evade the most direct consequences of environmental disruption in enclaves of affluence (Park Hence the contemporary political importance of calls for & Pellow 2019).
+While this is in some cases tied to the climate justice in the face of accelerating hazards and confused politics of racial supremacy and the invocation disruptions.
+Assuming bordered spaces as the ontological of anti-immigrant sentiments, those who frequently invoke given, and mobility as a violation of this, is a profoundly these tropes are frequently precisely the mobile affluent dangerous mode of geopolitics in the Anthropocene population who benefit from the labour and activities ecological conditions of non-stationarity.